5 Common Budgeting Mistakes & Real-time Automated Cost Control Solutions.

 A common mistake in financial budgeting is to focus only on daily expenses and ignore unexpected expenses or contingency funds.
 This makes businesses vulnerable to passive situations when unplanned fluctuations occur.

-• Forget about irregular expenses: Businesses often overlook recurring expenses that do not occur monthly, such as insurance, taxes, audit fees, or equipment maintenance.
-Failure to account for these expenses in the budget results in cash flow discrepancies when they occur.
+Businesses often overlook recurring expenses that do not occur monthly such as insurance, taxes, audit fees, or machine maintenance costs.
+Failure to account for these in the budget results in cash flow discrepancies when they arise.
+In particular, businesses often forget about costs related to maintaining Legal Compliance such as fees. long-term storage of electronic invoices, audit fees as prescribed.

-Solution: Enterprises should proactively set aside a reserve fund equal to about 5% of the total annual budget.
+Solution: Enterprises should proactively set aside a reserve fund of about 5-10% of total OPEX (Operating Expenses) annually.
 This amount will act as a "safety buffer" to help enterprises maintain financial stability, minimize risks and promptly respond to unexpected fluctuations.
+Good cost management also ensures that enterprises comply with legal aspects of electronic invoices.

 no reserve